hatemr/hatemr.github.io/_posts/2018-12-08-machine-learning-2.md

 mathjax: true
 ---

-These are a few common algorithms in machine learning.
+A few more common algorithms.

 ## Decision Trees
 Decision trees split the feature space into non-overlapping regions, then predict the average value in the region (regression), or probability of being in any given class based on fraction of each class  in the region (classification).
 The features space is split into regions through recursive binary splitting.
 At each step, a region is split in two based on whichever feature and splitting threshold minimizes the objective function.
 The objective function is usually Gini impurity or entropy.
 For each split, the feature and threshold is found which will cause the largest decrease in impurity.
 This requires searching through all features and possible thresholds for each split.
 The algorithm continues splitting until some stopping criteria is met (e.g. maximum depth is reached).